jgaryi/E115_BirdWatchingApp/README.md

    4. Remote Sensing Model
     - Before running the script in the container, you need an account in Google Earth Engine, if you do not have one yet
-    - Run the following Python code to authenticate with Google Earth Engine using the built-in ee.Authenticate() method: import ee ee.Authenthicate()
+    - Before running the script, you need to authenticate your Google Earth Engine account.
+To do this, run the following Python code: import ee ee.Authenthicate()
-    - The ee.Authenticate() method will print a URL to the console.
+    - The ee.Authenticate() method will output a URL to the console.
 It will look something like this:
       Go to the following link in your browser: https://accounts.google.com/o/oauth2/auth?client_id=...
+    - When you open this URL in a web browser, it will ask you to log in your Google Earth Engine account.
     - Run the `docker-shell.sh` to launch the container.
+    - Run the `birdlocations.py` within the container

 **Notebooks/Reports**
 The Jupyter file `Acoustic_Monitoirng_EDA` explore the features of audio file.
 The audio signal or data can be represented in time, frequency and time-frequency domain.
 The time and frequency domain represenation only show information of audio signal from one-dimension. while the time-frequency domain representation will give a 2D representation as an image.
 The Mel spectrogram can be extracted from this 2D image and fed as input for Convolutional Neural Network.